ascott1/ethical-web-dev/web-apps-for-everyone/02-progressive-enhancement.md

 This allows gives our user's the opportunity to download and cache the application's JavaScript, without impacting the performance or requirement on a mostly static page.
 Soon browsers will begin implementing the [Preload specification](https://w3c.github.io/preload/), which will be similar to Prefetch, but enable additional browser features.

-In action preload looks very similar to prefetch:
+In action preload looks similar to prefetch:

 ```
 <link rel="preload" href=“app.js" as="script">